 3. How to Clean Walls After Sanding

-Sanding creates a large amount of dust, which can cause bumps and imperfections if painted over.
+Sanding creates a large amount of dust, which can cause bumps and other imperfections if painted over.
 To avoid this, clean the wall after you sand this.

-Wet a small towel or cloth and ring it out so that it is slightly damp.
-Working your way from top to bottom, gently wipe the wall to get rid of any dust that sanding caused.
-Make sure the wall is completely dry before applying primer or paint.
+Working your way from top to bottom, gently wipe the wall to get rid of any dust with damp cloth that sanding caused.

 What Happens If You Don’t Sand Walls Before Painting?